By Eric Brandt

 Ford’s new vehicle warranty lasts three years or 36,000 miles, whichever happens first.
 Powertrains are covered for five years or 60,000 miles.
 These are typical terms among mainstream manufacturers.

-The new generation of the Ford Expedition has not yet been crash-tested by the Insurance Institute for Highway Safety (IIHS) or the National Highway Traffic Safety Administration (NHTSA).
+The new generation of the Ford Expedition got mixed ratings in its crash testing by the Insurance Institute for Highway Safety (IIHS).
+It earned the top “Good” score in the side test, but “Marginal” ratings in the small overlap front and moderate overlap front tests.
+It has not yet been crash-tested by the National Highway Traffic Safety Administration (NHTSA).
 Its standard safety features include automatic emergency braking, lane-keep assist, adaptive cruise control, blind-spot monitoring, a 360-degree camera, and parking sensors.

 Curb Weight | 5404 lbs. | ||